DSFrey/Reading-Notes/README.md

 ### Description

 A growth mindset acknowledges that humans are mutable; our knowledge and abilities are always changing.
-Where a fixed mindset treats claims that new skills cannot be developed and any effort towards doing so will simply be wasted, a growth mindset encourages trying new things and pushing yourself towards higher goals
+Where a fixed mindset treats claims that new skills cannot be developed and any effort towards doing so will simply be wasted, a growth mindset encourages trying new things and pushing yourself towards higher goals.

 ### Strategies